Maraandzman/Randy_Portfolio/README.md

 **Project Objective:**

-The target feature is a multi-class.
-"ACTIVE", "CHURNED", "DORMANT", "INACTIVE". predict is status with relative good accuracy.
+The target feature is a multi-class containing labels: "ACTIVE", "CHURNED", "DORMANT", "INACTIVE". predict status with relative good accuracy.